Ulrich Roller: Life and career

 In July 1934 Ulrich was one of the Austrian Nazis that unsuccessfully attempted to overthrow the dictator Engelbert Dollfuss.
-The Rollers had a country home by the Mondsee, and it was in this area that Ulrich took part in the fighting.
+The Rollers had a country home by the Mattsee (near Salzburg), and it was in this area that Ulrich took part in the fighting.
 When the putsch failed, Ulrich was arrested and detained for two years in the same internment camp that Dollfuss detained communists and social democrats.
 His father rushed from the Bayreuth Festival when he heard of his son's arrest, but Ulrich never saw his father again.
 Alfred died in Vienna in 1935.

 At the time of the putsch Ulrich had been studying stage design at the Academy of Fine Arts Vienna, the same institution to which Hitler had twice unsuccessfully applied.
 Upon release from internment, Winifred Wagner immediately appointed Ulrich as an assistant for the 1936 Festival.
 Six years Wieland's senior, Ulrich was tall and attractive, and quickly became Wieland's admired friend and mentor.
 Wieland would often send Ulrich examples of his own stage designs asking him how to make them better.
 Ulrich was to have worked with Wieland for the projected new production of Tannhäuser at the 1942 Festival for which Ulrich had already designed the costumes.
 When the 1936 Festival ended, Ulrich embarked on a promising career at the German Opera in Berlin under the kindly paternalistic eye of Hitler.
 He was, however, back in Bayreuth for the 1937 Festival when, after one of the Festival's performances Hitler gave a reception for the Bayreuth artists and held court long into the night during which, with one eye on Ulrich, he told the story of how he had been too in awe of his father, Alfred Roller, to approach him at the Vienna State Opera.

 Immediately after the Anschluss, in March 1938, Ulrich returned to Vienna where he became the stage designer and head of the costume department at the Vienna State Opera.
 To honour and celebrate the 75th birthday of Richard Strauss, the company premiered the composer's one act opera, Friedenstag (Day of Peace).
 Hitler arrived for the performance unannounced to cast his eye over his protege's work, and project himself as the Prince of Peace.
 Ulrich went on to work with Strauss on the sets for the projected second part of the opera double-bill, Daphne.